The Shaman's Way: Exploring Addictions

 The Shaman is one healer who very much does acknowledge these addictions as illnesses, and as underlying causes of more acute and destructive issues in people’s lives.

 The Shaman understands that all human suffering is rooted in fear.
-When we are in a state of fear, we react in ways that we think will protect us:
+When we're in a state of fear, we react in ways that we think will protect us:

-These primal reactions to fear, although useful in situations of basic survival, can very easily become burdens in our lives and result in patterns of behavior that can lead to personal and social problems.
+These primal reactions to fear, although useful in situations of basic survival, can very easily become burdens in our lives, resulting in patterns of behavior that can lead to personal and social problems.

-They are very often the prelude to the adoption of bad habits and chemical addictions such as recreational drugs, tobacco, alcohol, as well as other destructive coping mechanisms such as self-harm and abuse of prescription drugs.
+They're very often the prelude to the adoption of bad habits and chemical addictions such as recreational drugs, tobacco, and alcohol, as well as other destructive coping mechanisms such as self-harm and abuse of prescription drugs.

 It’s very important for us to be aware that each and every one of us is prone to these four addictions.
-They are instilled in us from a very early age through societal conditioning and they become part of what shapes us.
+They're instilled in us from a very early age through societal conditioning and they become part of what shapes us.

-If we are to understand the key to peace and happiness, we need to be aware of how these addictions have shaped our lives.
+If we're to understand the key to peace and happiness, we need to be aware of how these addictions have shaped our lives.

 We have to undo the needless damage they have done to us.

 Yep! you guessed it, the seven principles of shamanism.